Free: How To Find Out if Someone Is a Felon, See Criminal Records

 Laws To Protect Convicted Felons & Discrimination

 A felony conviction does not necessarily mean a person is unsuitable for a position or housing, and felony charges that resulted in a non-conviction should not be used as a roadblock to hiring someone.
-There are a number of laws that are designed to protect individuals with a criminal record from unlawful hiring practices, and are as vital as knowing how to find out if someone is a felon.
+There are a number of laws that are designed to protect individuals with a criminal record from unlawful hiring practices, and are as vital as learning if someone is a felon.

 The Fair Credit Reporting Act (FCRA) primarily deals with credit history; however, commercial background check agencies are also limited to a seven year lookback period for any non-convictions including felony charges.